psy777/FireCoast/README.md

 wrong you can restore the backup through the `/api/import-data` endpoint or the `services.backup` helpers.

+## Versioning (Epoch SemVer)

+FireCoast tracks releases with an epoch-based semantic version in the repository root `VERSION` file using the format `epoch.major.minor.patch`.
+Bump the smallest component that reflects your change (patch for fixes, minor for backwards-compatible features, major for breaking changes, epoch for rare, public milestones) and reset lower components to zero when a higher one changes.
+See `docs/epoch_semver.md` for detailed bump rules and usage examples.

 Installations deployed without Git metadata (for example from a ZIP archive) will still upgrade successfully: the helper clones the `https://github.com/psy777/FireCoast.git` repository, replaces the application